Best German Restaurant in (Almost) Every State

 The Bavarian Lodge lives up to its name.
 With its romantic lighting, wood paneling, and overall rustic character, you might forget you’re in a small Illinois village and not nestled in the hills of southern Germany at a Bavarian grill.
 The small-town lodge also impresses thanks to its expansive variety of schnitzel, including a veggie and chicken option.

-Heidelberg Haus
+Cafe Heidelberg

 Indiana: Heidelberg Haus